mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 ## 1. Data acquisition
 * Correct data acquisition is very important for good deconvolution.
-* General rule of thumb: **give more importance to sampling than signal**, i.e. noise is acceptable but not undersampling.
+* A general rule of thumb: **give more importance to sampling than signal**, i.e. noise is acceptable but not undersampling.
 * If you plan to use measured PSF, make sure to acquire fluorescent bead images as well.

 #### **General guidelines**